1952–53 Port Vale F.C. season: Third Division North

 They finished second, a single point away from top spot.
-Steele's emphasis on teamwork had turned the team around, and earned the club its best finish since their relegation from the second tier in 1935–36.
+Steele's emphasis on teamwork had turned the team around and earned the club its best finish since their relegation from the second tier in 1935–36.
 Their defensive record of 35 goals conceded was bettered only by Second Division Huddersfield Town.
 Their tally of 58 points was second only to the club's extraordinary 1929–30 campaign.
 Their main weakness was an average offence, though Hayward proved to be a revelation with 22 goals.

 On 4 May, Vale played Potteries derby rivals Stoke City, who had just been relegated from the First Division.
 This Coronation Cup match ended in a 2–0 win for Stoke, with £1,053 raised for charity.

 Finances

 On the financial side, a £1,676 profit was recorded.
 This was due to a club record average attendance of 14,504 – which took gate receipts to £39,929 – and a £5,000 slash in the wage bill to £18,246.
-For once the club did not sell its best players, and yet it also made a profit.
+For once, the club did not sell its best players, yet it also made a profit.
 Steele was rewarded with a three-year contract.
 He again kept on almost all of the squad, with two exceptions being Jimmy Todd (Wellington Town) and Norman Hallam (Halifax Town).

 Cup competitions

-In the FA Cup, Third Division South Exeter City were beaten 2–1.
-However, in the Second Round league leaders Oldham Athletic won 3–0 in front of a season best 25,398 crowd at Vale Park – 8,000 of them Oldham supporters.
+In the FA Cup, Third Division South Exeter City were beaten 2–1 despite some "faulty finishing".
+However, in the second round, league leaders Oldham Athletic won 3–0 in front of a season-best 25,398 crowd at Vale Park – 8,000 of them Oldham supporters.